zabbix/zabbix/templates/media/maximo_service_request/README.md

 ## Overview

-This guide describes how to integrate your Zabbix installation with IBM Maximo Service Request using the API and Zabbix webhook feature, providing instructions on setting up a media type, user, and action in Zabbix.
+This guide describes how to integrate your Zabbix installation with IBM Maximo Service Request using its API and the Zabbix webhook feature, providing instructions on setting up a media type, user, and action in Zabbix.

 ### Supported features:
 * Service request creation